MoserMichael/teach-your-children-well/README.md

 One solution for this is ... to keep digging.

-(that's one of my objectives: to teach my growing kids, that it is easy to write up something of interest, after you search a little bit on the internet, which is of course a fricking big internet...)
+(that's one of my objectives: to teach my growing kids, that it is easy to write up something of interest, after you search a little bit on the enormously big internet)

 --